Thursday, 6 October 2016

 HOLBROOK SPORTS - A BRIEF HISTORY

 The current incarnation of the club was founded in 1996, replacing the disbanded Holbrook Miners Welfare in the Central Midlands League.
 Initially known as Holbrook, they started in the Central Midlands Premier and although they finished 3rd from bottom in their first season, things soon improved.
 By the turn of the century they were champions, winning promotion to the Supreme Division.
 In 2003 they changed their name back to Holbrook Miners Welfare, and became founder members of the Eastern Counties League in 2008.
-They've been there ever since, with their best ever finishes coming in their first 2 seasons when they finished 3rd on each occasion.
+They've been there ever since, with their best-ever finishes coming in their first 2 seasons when they finished 3rd on each occasion.
 They settled on their current name in 2010.
 Despite a respectable 8th placed finish last season, times have been tougher this time out, and they sat in 17th place at the start of play.

 Holbrook Sports were regular participants in the FA Cup for a number of years, but have not played in the competition since 2013.
 Their best progress has been the 1st Qualifying Round, a feat they have achieved twice.
-Amzingly they beat local rivals Belper Town en route on both occasions, despite being in a much lower league at the time.
+Amazingly they beat local rivals Belper Town en route on both occasions, despite being in a much lower league at the time.
 In the FA Vase the club had a memorable run to the FA Vase 5th Round in 2011.
 After beating Sleaford, Gedling Miners Welfare, Arnold Town, Holwell Sports, St Helens Town and Lancing, they lost 3-1 to current NPL Premier side Coalville Town.

 MY VISIT